-Within DCF, the Division of Youth and Family Services (DYFS) protects and serves children who have been abused or neglected, children who are alleged to be abused or neglected, children placed into the agency's custody, and families in which child abuse or neglect has occurred.
-DYFS also provides certain child welfare services in non-protective service matters as a result of state statutes, Memoranda of Understanding (MOU) with other state agencies, Court Orders for DYFS intervention, and a family's request for, or agreement to receive, services.
-Children and adolescents with emotional and behavioral health care challenges and their families are served through the Division of Child Behavioral Health Services (DCBHS).
-Through the Division of Prevention and Community Partnerships (DPCP), we support community-based, outcomesfocused initiatives to strengthen families through training and direct services in order to prevent child maltreatment and avoid the need for foster care services.
-Beginning in 2007, this will include a pilot Differential Response program administered within select counties to create a coordinated, community-based response to the needs of families prior to the experience of child abuse or neglect.
+Within DCF, Child Protection and Permanency (CP&P) protects and serves children who have been abused or neglected, children who are alleged to be abused or neglected, children placed into the agency's custody, and families in which child abuse or neglect has occurred.
+CP&P also provides certain child welfare services in non-protective service matters as a result of state statutes, Memoranda of Understanding (MOU) with other state agencies, Court Orders for CP&P intervention, and a family's request for, or agreement to receive, services.
+Children and adolescents with emotional and behavioral health care challenges and their families are served through the Children's System of Care (CSOC).
+Through Family and Community Partnerships (FCP), we support community-based, outcomes-focused initiatives to strengthen families through training and direct services in order to prevent child maltreatment and avoid the need for foster care services.